Debt Ratios for Home Lending

-The debt to income ratio is a formula lenders use to determine how much of your income can be used for a monthly home loan payment after you meet your various other monthly debt payments.
+Your debt to income ratio is a tool lenders use to determine how much of your income can be used for a monthly mortgage payment after all your other recurring debts are met.

-The second number is what percent of your gross income every month that can be applied to housing expenses and recurring debt.
-Recurring debt includes things like car loans, child support and credit card payments.
+The second number is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt together.
+Recurring debt includes things like vehicle loans, child support and monthly credit card payments.

 - Gross monthly income of $6,500 x .28 = $1,820 can be applied to housing